eugene cho

 It’s way too easy to talk about MLK because so many people and groups of people want to own him as their own.
 But they often don’t want to take or acknowledge all of him.
 At the core of his life, Martin Luther King Jr. was a follower of Jesus Christ.
 His faith in Christ informed all that he sought to do as a civil rights leader.

 And that is precisely why his dream did not die upon his assassination.
-Because Read the rest of this entry »
+Because Continue reading “celebrating martin luther king, jr…and acknowledging the Giver of such dreams…”

 be very angry about slavery